-The purpose of this course is to develop the study design and conceptual framework that will guide students through completing the qualifying exam.
+The purpose of this course is to develop the proposal/prospectus, focus on the Introduction, Problem Statement, Research Questions, Conceptual Framework and Research Methodology of student's dissertation study.
+It is also designed to guide students through completing the written and oral qualifying exams.
 Successful completion of this course determines advancement to DEL699.